hwsecurity-sdk/hwsecurity/README.md

 ## Open Source Release

-This repository contains all parts of the Hardware Security SDK that have been released as open source and are required to implement FIDO U2F support in an app.
+This repository contains all parts of the Hardware Security SDK that have been released as open source.

 This includes the following artifacts of the SDK (cf. [overview of all artifacts](https://hwsecurity.dev/docs/sdk/#sdk-artifacts)):